Last updated: 09-06-2026

 a) Strictly necessary cookies

-You cannot opt out of these cookies, as the site will not function properly without them.
-They do not store personal information for marketing purposes.
+You cannot opt out of strictly necessary cookies.
+They do not store information used for marketing purposes.

 b) Analytics / performance cookies (non-essential)